 Since then, ETFs have risen in popularity, in large part because they are a cheaper investment option than traditional mutual funds.
-Today a huge number of ETFs are in play, and they focus on a variety of spaces, from derivatives, to bonds, to commodities.
+Today, a huge number of ETFs are in play, and ETF shares focus on a variety of spaces, such as derivatives, bonds and commodities.

-Within the commodities space are silver ETFS, and investors interested in these have many options to choose from.
-For instance, some ETFs focus solely on physical silver , while others focus on silver futures.
-Still others focus on the silver-mining industry itself.
+Within the space are silver ETFs, and investors interested in these have many options to choose from.
+For instance, some ETFs focus solely on physical silver , while others focus on silver .
+Still others focus on the silver mining itself.

-In order to determine which silver ETF will best suit their needs, investors should examine the options available to them.
-Here’s a brief look at five silver ETFs that may be worth considering.
+In order to determine which silver ETF will best suit their precious metals needs, investors should examine the options available to them.
+Here’s a brief look at five silver ETFs you may want to consider when expanding your .

 1. iShares Silver Trust (ARCA:SLV)

 Investors who are not put off by those conditions may find the iShares Silver Trust appealing.
-It uses the LBMA silver price as its benchmark and holds silver bullion — 9,847.08 tonnes, to be exact.
-Its net asset value clocks in at $5,202,738,277, and since its inception it has achieved an average annual return of 2.31 percent for its investors.
+It uses the London Bullion Market Association silver price as its benchmark and holds silver bullion — 9,846.81 tonnes, to be exact.
+Its net asset value clocks in at US$4,694,468,566, and, since its inception, it has achieved an average annual return of 1.17 percent for its investors.

 2. Sprott Physical Silver Trust (ARCA:PSLV)

-The Sprott Physical Silver Trust is also different from a typical ETF.
-It’s geared at investors interested in holding physical silver, and has a total net asset value of $931,883,346.
+The Sprott Physical Silver Trust is also different from a typically .
+It’s geared at investors interested in holding physical , and has a total net asset value of US$833,859,210.

-Silver held by the Sprott Physical Silver Trust is stored at a secure third-party location in Canada, and is subject to periodic inspections.
+Silver stocks held by the Sprott Physical Silver Trust are stored at a secure third-party location in Canada and are subject to periodic inspections.
 Investors who own a certain value equivalent in dollars can redeem their units for physical silver each month, and it can be delivered nearly anywhere in the world via armored carrier.
 The Sprott Physical Silver Trust only invests in London Good Delivery physical silver bullion, less 3 percent of net assets devoted to expenses and anticipated redemptions.

 4. Global X Silver Miners ETF (ARCA:SIL)

-The Global X Silver Miners ETF gives investors access to many silver-mining companies and benefits from the fact that those companies can enjoy quick gains when the price of the metal is rising.
+The Global X Silver Miners ETF gives investors access to many silver mining companies.
+It benefits from the fact that those companies can enjoy quick gains when the price of the metal is rising.
 Given that it provides exposure to a basket of global silver miners, it also allows investors to avoid the risks associated with individual companies and lets them add geographical diversity to their portfolios.

-The PureFunds ISE Junior Silver ETF bills itself as “the first pure-play ETF that exclusively aims to hold silver explorers and junior silver producers.”
+The ETFMG Prime Junior Silver ETF bills itself as the “first and only ETF to target small cap silver miners.”
 The index provides a benchmark for investors to track public small-cap companies in the silver space.